AyushDumasia/InstantAppBuilder/README.md

 5. **Project Setup**:

-   - EasyBackendSetup will create the project structure and install the selected npm packages.
+   - ez-app-builder will create the project structure and install the selected npm packages.
    - Progress messages will be displayed in the terminal, indicating the setup process.

 6. **Start Developing**: